MediaComem/comem-webdev/subjects/unix-admin/README.md

 The **superuser**, named `root`, has complete access to the system and its configuration.
 It is intended for administrative use only.

-Linux also has the notion of **groups**.
+Unix also has the notion of **groups**.
 Much like a user account, a group is identified by a **name** and by a **numerical group ID (or GID)**.
 Each user belongs to a **main group**, and can also be **added to other groups**, which grants that user all privileges assigned to each group.

 <!-- slide-column -->

-> Linux usually creates a main group for each user, with the same name as the user.
+> A Unix system usually creates a main group for each user, with the same name as the user.
 > For example, user `alice` has the `alice` group as its main group.
 >
 > This provides a quick way of giving `bob` access to `alice`'s files